Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/9-Images_Media/tagging_images.md

 ### Batch tagging media resources

 1. Navigate to the Media Search interface in your portal.
-This is usually listed on main menu of your portal, potentially nested in an "Images" dropdown section.
+This is usually listed on main menu of your portal, potentially nested in a "Media" or "Images" dropdown section.
 If you can't find it here, navigate to your Sitemap and click "Interactive Search Tool" under the Media Library header.

 :::note